-Demand Factor Road Assets Holdings Council provides parks services throughout the Strathfield Council area comprising: • 25 Playgrounds and 258 items • 14 BBQs at 11 separate parks • 161 Floodlighting installations at 10 separate parks • 20.9km of Fencing • 234 Benches and Seats • 2 Synthetic Sports Fields • Others Available Data Basic information regarding Parks assets is available in the following registers: Horticulture - Lands register Arboriculture - Map info register Playground equipment - Playfix The valuation includes a condition assessment.
+Demand Factor Pr Road Assets Holdings Council provides parks services throughout the Strathfield Council area comprising: • 25 Playgrounds and 258 items • 14 BBQs at 11 separate parks • 20.9km of Fencing • 12 Tennis Courts at the South end Tennis Complex • 6 Memorials • 2 Synthetic Sports Fields • Others Available Data Basic information regarding Parks assets is available in the following registers: Horticulture - Lands register Arboriculture - Map info register Playground equipment - Playfix Floodlighting - Asset condition register Parks furniture - Asset condition register Sports equipment - Sports equipment list The valuation includes a condition assessment.
 Condition is measured using a 1-5 rating system.
 Condition Data Council has number of asset registers covering the majority of the Council's parks assets.
 Importantly, high risk assets such as playground equipment are inspected quarterly in accordance with Australian Standards.
 Updating of all registers and management of condition data will be an ongoing challenge for the organisation.
 Main Findings Council's Parks assets are fully utilised and provided in accordance with industry design and safety standards where relevant.
 Evidence gathered through Council's community consultation suggests that Councils parks assets are generally in good condition and meeting community needs.
-Sporting oval capacity continues to be a challenge and strategies will need to be developed to ensure ongoing equitable access to playing fields.
+Sporting oval continues to be a challenge and strategies will need to be developed to ensure ongoing equitable access to playing fields.
 Due to the nature of Parks assets, the majority of works being carried out is maintenance work.
 This is particularly true for sports fields and tree management.
-In 2017, two new all weather synthetic fields were built at Strathfield Park and Mason Park which can be utilised each at 40-60 hours a week and has increased the number of hours for passive and active play.
-Budget Implications Maintenance expenditure levels are considered to be adequate to meet current Community Levels of Service.
-This is in accordance with Council's overall asset strategy where ongoing productivity and service improvements will offset any increases in maintenance and operational costs required to maintain the existing levels of service.
+In 2017, two new weather synthetic fields were built at Strathfield Park and Mason Park which can be utilised each at 40-60 hours a week and has increased the number of hours for passive and v all Budget Implications Maintenance expenditure levels are considered to be adequate to meet current Community Levels of Service.
+This is in accordance with Council's overall asset strategy where productivity and service improvements will offset any increases in maintenance and operational costs required to maintain the existing levels of service.
 The estimated expenditure for maintenance and renewals on Park assets is to remain at existing levels.
-All new asset expenditure will effectively be funded from grants and / or developer contributions.
+All new asset expenditure will effectively be funded from grants and / o contributions.
 Section 7, Financial Forecasts details the asset expenditure over the life of this strategy.
 An ongoing works program will be developed to ensure optimal asset renewal expenditure, to achieve the adopted network service levels.
-It is anticipated that the financial projections will be reviewed in line with this approach on an annual basis.
+It is anticipated that the financial pr will be reviewed in line with this approach on an annual basis. or developer